hloughlam/personal-portfolio/README.md

 ## About This Project

 Even though this was a homework assignment, I put as much effort as possible because I want this to be something people look at in the future.
-I have had beginner experiences making websites, and this was an incredible learning experience for me.
+I have had beginner experiences making websites, and I knew that if this assignment was to make a website, I might as well take it seriously.
+This was an incredible learning experience for me.

 I created this site to: